hardbyte/python-can/doc/development.rst

 - Create a temporary virtual environment.
 Run ``python setup.py install`` and ``python setup.py test``
 - Create and upload the distribution: ``python setup.py sdist bdist_wheel upload --sign``
 - In a new virtual env check that the package can be installed with pip: ``pip install python-can``
+- Create a new tag in the repository.

 Code Structure
 --------------